Zeshaninsta/QR_Code_Generator/README.md

 1. Open the QR Code Generator web page.
 2. Enter the text you want to encode into the input field.
 3. Click the "Generate" button.
-4. The QR code for the entered text will be displayed below the input field
+4. The QR code for the entered text will be displayed above the input field

 ## Installation
 1. Clone the repository: